rafaelpd887/Car-dealership/code and packages/README.md

 Finally, all qualitative variables were “dummy coded” in order to allow better performance in certain models.

-# What type of problem are we solving (regression, classification)?
+# What Type of Problem is Being Addressed (Regression, Classification)?
-We are solving a regression problem.
-Classifications are indicated when the dependent variable is qualitative.
+Regression.

 # Which model best approximates the data and what are its pros and cons?
 The evaluation of the models was done by dividing “cars_train” into two datasets in a 80/20 proportion.
 The first dataset was called “train” and the second one “test”.
 This measure was necessary because “cars_test” did not have the variable “preco”.